lrspeiser/sigmagravity/README.md

 In Einstein's General Relativity, gravity manifests as spacetime curvature described by the Riemann tensor.
 The Teleparallel Equivalent of General Relativity (TEGR) provides an alternative formulation where gravity is instead encoded in torsion—the antisymmetric part of an affine connection with vanishing curvature.

-The fundamental dynamical variable in TEGR is the tetrad (vierbein) field e^a_μ, which relates the spacetime metric to a local Minkowski frame:
+The fundamental dynamical variable in TEGR is the tetrad (vierbein) field $e^a_\mu$, which relates the spacetime metric to a local Minkowski frame:

 $$g_{\mu\nu} = \eta_{ab} e^a_\mu e^b_\nu$$